+DUI Court Program addresses community safety as it relates to impaired driving.
+Participants work closely with their probation officers to identify services that will aid in their treatment and recovery from alcohol addiction.
 Reentry is a County-coordinated program through the partnership of many agencies to assist people incarcerated in the County jail in re-entering their community through substance abuse and mental health treatment.
-One Probation Officer is assigned to assist those in custody who have a sentence which can be modified to a residential treatment program by finding an appropriate program for them.
 The Pretrial unit makes recommendations for or against defendants being released on Supervised Own Recognizance to the Court based on Sheriff’s Office interviews and our own verifications.
 The Bridges Program, Pathways, Drug Court and Veteran’s Treatment are relapse prevention programs.
 Clients in these programs are referred to one or more community-based treatment programs or to county/federal agencies.

 Deputy Probation Officers (DPOs) within the division administer an evidence-based risk assessment tool called the Correctional Assessment and Intervention System (CAIS), developed by the National Council on Crime and Delinquency (NCCD).
 This tool is used to assess the different levels of supervision based on risk strategies to re-offend.
 With the results of the risk assessment, DPOs develop individualized case plans, through the CePlanning module that address the offenders' criminogenic needs.

-Percent of Adult Offenders Completing Probation without new sustained law violations remains steady
+Percent of adult offenders completing probation without new sustained law violations increases

 Percent of reports submitted to the Court within established time frames remains steady

-Percent of Realignment Offenders without new felony law violations remains steady
+Percent of Realignment offenders without new felony law violations decreases

 Percent of actual field compliance checks made with high risk offenders remains steady